mdeand/language-design/Grammar.md

 - The **Parser** consumes this stream of tokens and builds a [[Concrete Syntax Tree|Concrete Syntax Tree (CST)]].
 - A [[Concrete Syntax Tree|CST]] can then easily be trivially parsed into various [[Abstract Syntax Tree|Abstract Syntax Trees (AST)]] specified for the Ribbon meta-language, the typed language it defines, and any embedded [[Domain Specific Languages|DSL]]s created by users.

-Therefore, once we move beyond the basic terminals for `Punctuation`, `Sequence`s, and space handling, the EBNF productions in this document define **syntactic grammar**.
+Therefore, once we move beyond the basic tokens defined in the [[#Lexical Grammar: Tokenization|Lexical Grammar]], the EBNF productions in this document define **syntactic grammar**.
 Some of these are part of the core CST syntax, like `Integer` and `Symbol`; others are part of both the meta-language and the typed language, such as the constant declaration operator `:=`; and a few are specific to the typed language, like the explicitly-typed constant declaration operator `: mut expression =`.
 In all cases, though, they describe the valid sequences of tokens that the parser accepts.
 A production should be interpreted from the parser's perspective of reading its token stream.

 ##### Example